overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 *   "View" button: Allows you to view hidden information to prevent anyone from peeking.
 *   "Copy" button: Copies the selected information to the clipboard.
 *   "Transfer" button: You can transfer this account data to another catalog.
-*   You can set the name of the catalog in "Catalog Setting and Management."
+*   You can set the name of the catalog in "Catalog Setting and Management".

 ### More Advanced Operations

-*   You can set features like "Auto Hotkey," "Automatic Logout When Idle," and "Transfer or Delete All Catalogs" in "Catalog Setting and Management."
+*   You can set features like "Auto Hotkey", "Automatic Logout When Idle", and "Transfer or Delete All Catalogs" in "Catalog Setting and Management".
 *   If you rename the language file to Lang\_MOD.TXT, the interface will display in the corresponding language (Text message only; Graphic part will not change).
-*   You can use the shortcut parameter “NONOTICE” to hide the NOTICE at the bottom of the window.
+*   You can use the shortcut parameter "NONOTICE" to hide the NOTICE at the bottom of the window.
 (Please read it once before hiding.)

+### Backup operation

+*  Simply copy the main program along with the generated folders and files.
+You can choose to compress, save to a USB drive, or upload to the cloud.

+### Enhanced security operations

+*  On the the program stat, there is a "Secure Desktop" option.
+After selecting it and restart, the secure desktop function can be enabled.
+This function can also be set as a shortcut with the parameter "SECUREDESKTOP".
+*   If you select "RUN AS ADMIN" and then restart, you can raise the administrator privileges to make the program more secure.

 ## **About Security Technology**